KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 This article describes the KeyboardKit dictation engine.

 Dictation can be used to let users enter text by speaking instead of typing on the keyboard.

-Dictation can be hard to implement in a keyboard, where microphone access is unavailable.
-KeyboardKit therefore provides dictation-specific tools that lets you add dictation to both an app and its keyboard extension.
+Dictation can be hard to implement in keyboards, where no microphone access is available.
+KeyboardKit therefore provides dictation-specific tools that lets you perform dictation in both the app and keyboard extension.

+In KeyboardKit, a ``KeyboardDictationService`` can be used to perform autocomplete from the keyboard.
+Unlike other service types, there is no open-source implementation of this protocol.

 👑 [KeyboardKit Pro][Pro] unlocks dictation services for app- and keyboard-based dictation.
 Information about Pro features can be found at the end of this article.